Brit Award for Song of the Year: Achievements

 Robbie Williams is the biggest winner in this category with six, including three as a member of Take That, who have five wins, the most of any group.
 They are followed by three-time winner Adele, and Harry Styles, who won twice as a solo artist and once as a member of One Direction.
 Queen are the only other act to win more than once, with two.
 Williams leads all performers with twelve nominations, followed by Calvin Harris, who has nine.
 Take That has the most nominations as a group, with seven.
 Dua Lipa has the most nominations among female artists, with seven.
 Ed Sheeran holds the record for most nominations without a win, with eight.

+Nine artists have been nominated for multiple songs in the same year; Adam and the Ants for "Prince Charming" and "Stand and Deliver" in 1982; Jason Donovan for "Sealed with a Kiss" and "Too Many Broken Hearts" and Jive Bunny and the Mastermixers for "Let's Party", "Swing the Mood" and "That's What I Like", both in 1990; Take That for winning song "Could It Be Magic", "It Only Takes a Minute" and "A Million Love Songs" in 1993; Blur for winning song "Parklife" and "Girls & Boys" in 1995; Robbie Williams for winning song "Angels" and "Millennium" in 1999; Gareth Gates for "Anyone of Us (Stupid Mistake)" and "Unchained Melody" in 2003; Rita Ora for "Hot Right Now" as a featured artist and "R.I.P." as a lead artist in 2013, becoming the first female artist nominated for two songs in the same year; and David Guetta for "Bed" and "Remember", both as a co-lead artist, in 2022.
+"Do They Know It's Christmas?" is the only song nominated in two different versions; Band Aid II's recording in 1990 and Band Aid 20's version in 2005.

 Take That were the first act to win British Single in two consecutive years: in 1993 ("Could It Be Magic") and 1994 ("Pray"), and they repeated this feat, winning in 2007 with "Patience" and 2008 with "Shine".
 That record was overtaken by Robbie Williams, a former member of the band, when he had three wins in a row with "Angels" (1999), "She's the One" (2000), and "Rock DJ" (2001).